-Inspecting BHA-owned Units [24 CFR 983.103(f)]
+Inspecting BHA- or AHB-owned Units [24 CFR 983.103(f)]

-In the case of BHA-owned units, the inspections must be performed by an independent agency designated by the BHA and approved by HUD.
-The independent entity must furnish a copy of each inspection report to BHA and to the HUD field office where the project is located.
-BHA must take all necessary actions in response to inspection reports from the independent agency, including exercise of contractual remedies for violation of the HAP contract by BHA-owner.
+In the case of BHA-owned units, or those owned or co-owned, developed, or co-developed by AHB, Inc., the inspections must be performed by an independent agency designated by BHA and approved by HUD.
+The independent entity must furnish a copy of each inspection report to BHA and to the HUD San Francisco field office.
+BHA must take all necessary actions in response to inspection reports from the independent agency, including exercise of contractual remedies for violation of the HAP contract by BHA- or AHB-ownership.